 The regulations for this diploma are the same as above, with the substitution of "German" for "French" throughout.

-N.B.-In 1913 the latest date of entry and of payment of fees for these examinations will be SATURDAY, MARCH 1st.
+N.B.-In 1912 examinations for these Diplomas will begin about Monday, June 10th.
+The latest date of entry and of payment of fees will be FRIDAY, MARCH 1st.

 Courses in Arts